HaxeFoundation/haxe-evolution/proposals/0000-default-implementations-in-interfaces.md

 ### Static call

-Interface functions can be called as static function.
+Interface functions can be called as static function with an additional first argument `this`.

 ```haxe
 interface A {